ncyxie/Notepad-DOT/README.md

 # Notepad Dot

+## Introduction

-A lightweight, very simple and easy to use text editor.
+**Notepad Dot** is a open source, lightweight, very simple text editor.
+It has all basic notepad functions and more junk.
+It is for everyday life, from newbies to advanced users.
+Since it is open source, you can modify it and even make it better.

 ## Download